A quantum hamiltonian simulation benchmark

 { \textbf{Discussion}}\\

-We have presented a new quantum benchmark for Hamiltonian simulation on quantum computers.
+We have presented a quantum benchmark for Hamiltonian simulation on quantum computers.
 The Hamiltonian simulation problem is solved using a minimal quantum singular value transformation (mQSVT) circuit.
-The primary output of the Hamiltonian simulation benchmark is a single number called QUES, which can be verified without any classical computation, even in the quantum supremacy regime.
-Therefore the Hamiltonian simulation benchmark is scalable benchmark, and can be executed and verified on future quantum devices with a large number of qubits.
+The primary output of the Hamiltonian simulation benchmark is a single number called QUES, which can be verified without any classical computation, even in the regime that is potentially hard for classical computation.
+Therefore the Hamiltonian simulation benchmark provides a scalable benchmark of the circuit fidelity under the global depolarized error model, and can be executed and verified on future quantum devices with a large number of qubits.

 As the current quantum computing technologies advance, the possibility of implementing some error correction is improving~\cite{chen2021exponential}.
 Here the highly structured mQSVT circuit provides useful indications of where best to implement error correction under limited resources for this.
 Recall that the mQSVT circuit consists of a series of repetitions of a random circuit $U_A$ and its conjugate $U_A^\dagger$, interleaved with single-qubit Z rotation operators characterized by carefully selected phase factors.
 Thus given a specific random Hamiltonian block encoded in $U_A$, the time dependent evolution operator for this Hamiltonian is defined entirely in terms of the phase angles for the single-qubit Z rotation operators.
 Since these phases should moreover be precisely determined, this suggests that on near-term quantum devices that may allow for some error correction but have overall limited resources, quantum error correction for these single-qubit rotations should be prioritized.